- Sophie Abo is majoring in anthropology: global health and the environment

 Madeline Stewart, a Dr. Margaret A. Olsen and Dr. Joseph N. Marcus Civic Scholar from Boston, MA, is majoring in chemistry and minoring in anthropology in the College of Arts & Sciences.
 She is interested in exploring end of life medical care.

-Sarah Vaughn, a Mary and Tom Stillman Civic Scholar from Urbana, IL, is majoring in cognitive neuroscience in the College of Arts & Sciences.
-She is hoping to partner with Spring Initiative in Clarksdale, Mississippi, an established afterschool program that provides summer activities, to address unhealthy eating habits among the students.
+Sarah Vaughen, a Mary and Tom Stillman Civic Scholar from Champaign, IL, is majoring in cognitive neuroscience in the College of Arts & Sciences.
+She is hoping to partner with Spring Initiative in Clarksdale, Mississippi, an established after-school program that provides summer activities, to address unhealthy eating habits among the students.

 Cole Warner of St. Louis, MO, is majoring in American culture studies and minoring in biology and philosophy in the College of Arts & Sciences.
 He plans on working with the Zen Hospice Project to gain clinical and volunteer experience.